phamduylong/csv-to-md/readme.md

 # CSV To Markdown Table Converter

 This is a utility tool used to convert [Comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files to a [Markdown table](https://www.markdownguide.org/extended-syntax/#tables).
-The tool was written with [Go](https://go.dev/), a programming language known for being fantastic with string processing, great performance and a collection of other great features.

 ## Table Of Contents